Siki-cloud/TPDS-INSPEC-19866720/README.md

 In this repository, the features below are implemented:
 - reproduct EDDIP、EDDA alogrithms proposed by the paper.
 - reproduct referenced constrastive algrithms Random,Greedy, MMR[2]
-- train for EUA dataset[2]https://github.com/swinedge/eua-dataset
+- train for EUA dataset : https://github.com/swinedge/eua-dataset

 ## Usage
 for implement this code,you should install at first: